Although the majority of recreational scuba diving takes place in warm water, a few fanatics and some folks living in icy regions prefer to dive cold!

 Next, we explain the designs and features of cold waters that set them apart from regular, warm water regulators.
 Let’s dive in!

-Click on the cold water diving regulator names in green below to view any of the 6 on amazon.
+Click on the cold water diving regulator names in blue below to view any of the 6 on amazon.

-Click the green text below to jump to the Diving Squad Review for that cold water regulator!
+Click the blue text below to jump to the Diving Squad Review for that cold water regulator!

 The Cressi MC9 XS Compact is our number one pick as the best cold water regulator available this year.